hbowie/practopians/content/intro/Introduction.md

 * Our [Links](../links/index.html) section contains a collection of helpful hyperlinks to other resources -- works of art, websites -- that we recommend.

-When you visit our home page, you'll find yourself viewing all the [Latest Additions](../index.html) to our site, including all of the various content types listed above.
+If you'd like to see what's new, you can review a list of the [latest *original* content](../explore/latest-original-content.html) added to the site, or a list of [*all* the latest content](../explore/latest-content.html), including references to content originating at other sites.

-You'll see a list of Tags on every page.
+You'll see a list of Tags on every page other than the home page.
 Each piece of content on the site is tagged with one or more of these words or phrases.
-Most of these Tags tie back to one of our Core Principles or Values; feel free to click on any of these to delve into additional content on a particular topic.
+Most of these Tags tie back to one of our Core Principles or Values or Issues; feel free to click on any of these to delve into additional content on a particular topic.

 Navigation links at the bottom of most pages can be used to proceed directly from one page to another, using any of several possible paths through the site.